-If you are claiming Earned Income Credit or Additional Tax Credits and will be affected by the PATH Message.
-All returns claiming the two mentioned credits above will be held under a C-Freeze.
+If you claimed an earned income credit or an additional tax credit, your tax refund may be affected by the PATH message.
+All returns claiming the two mentioned credits above will be held under a Refund Freeze Called a C-Freeze.
 When your return/refund is held under a C-Freeze this forces the tax return to update only on a weekly schedule.
 Everyone with the PATH message whether their cycle code ending in 01, 02, 03, 04, or 05 should see WMR updates on Saturdays.
 When a C-Freeze is on the account the computer forces the account to post updates on Where’s My Refund(WMR) on Saturdays.

 What if I file my tax return after February 15th?